-Dakhanmari consists of a whole chicken served in a broth with gochujang, garlic, vinegar and soy sauce.
-A selection of banchan (side dishes) are served in accompaniment.
+Dakhanmari consists of a whole chicken served in broth with gochujang, garlic, vinegar, and soy sauce.
+A selection of banchan (side dishes) is served in accompaniment.
 Order a portion of rice or noodles to eat with the broth.

 Try North Korean Cuisine at Pyeongando Jokbaljip

 Pyeongando Jokbaljip is a North Korean restaurant in the heart of Dongdaemun.
 Sampling North Korean food is a fascinating insight into the culture of the hermit country.